OWASP/glue/README.md

 # OWASP Glue

+** THIS PROJECT IS ARCHIVED.
+CONTENT REMAINS AVAILABLE FOR HISTORICAL PURPOSES ONLY **

 Glue is a framework for running a series of tools.
 Generally, it is intended as a backbone for automating a security analysis pipeline of tools.

 # Recommended Usage